CAUSE #6: Climate change

 Climate change is a decisive factor in bee mortality.

 Global warming is causing quite dramatic shifts in weather patterns.
-And these changes might be associated with pollinator decline in certain areas and could directly affect colony survival1.
+These changes are also causing pollinator decline in certain areas.
+Likewise, these changes directly affect colony survival1.

-- Alter the quality of the floral environment and increase or reduce colony harvesting capacity and development.
+- Modified weather patterns alter the quality of the floral environment and increase or reduce colony harvesting capacity and development.

-- Redefine new honey bee distribution ranges and give rise to new competitive relationships among species and races, as well as among their parasites and pathogens.
+- Changes in climate patterns redefine new honey bee distribution ranges.
+They give rise to new competitive relationships among species and races, as well as among their parasites and pathogens.

 If we as humans modify the honey bee’s environment, we should also have a duty to take measures to ensure their conservation.

 How will changes in flora affect the bees?